Ahn Bo-hyun

-Ahn Bo-hyun (born May 16, 1988) is a South Korean actor, model, and television personality under FN Entertainment.
+Ahn Bo-hyun (born May 16, 1988) is a South Korean actor, model, and television personality.
 Since his acting debut in 2014, he has appeared in various films and television dramas.
 Ahn achieved a career breakthrough with Itaewon Class (2020).
 He won the Excellence Award, Actor in an OTT Drama for his roles in Yumi's Cells and My Name at the 8th APAN Star Awards on September 29, 2022.